stonepros/stone/doc/rados/configuration/osd-config-ref.rst

 =======

 OSD maps reflect the OSD daemons operating in the cluster.
 Over time, the number of map epochs increases.
-Ceph provides some settings to ensure that Ceph performs well as the OSD map grows larger.
+Stone provides some settings to ensure that Stone performs well as the OSD map grows larger.

 ``osd_map_dedup``